ethz-hpc/files2tar/README.md

 ```

 ## batch usage ##
-You feed it list of files and you get lists of files to further process.
+Feed it a list of files and you get one or more file lists for further processing.
-e.g. to submit to a cluster batch system to create archives in parallel.
+e.g. for submiting to a batch system where archives are created in parallel.

 ```shell
 # where to store files